pierre-pvln/compose-services/rpi3/create_host.md

 ./prepare_docker_host.sh
 ```

-Now you should have the required structure and files
+Now you should have the required structure and files, but docker is not installed yet.